-13.2.1 Loading Data
+12.2.1 Loading Data

 To load data from a file into a Fujitsu Enterprise Postgres table, execute the pgx_loader command in load mode.
-The data inserted using this feature is dumped as a COPY command by the pg_dump command and the pg_dumpall command.

 The example below loads the file /path/to/data.csv (2000 records) into table tbl using a degree of parallelism of 3.